 If neither death, in any view of it, nor life under any consideration whatever, nor angels, good or bad, nor principalities, nor powers, civil magistrates, ever so potent, tyrannical, fierce and cruel, nor things present, nor things to come, whether good or evil, nor height, nor depth, anything in heaven, earth or hell, nor any other creature, any person, or thing, within the compass of created beings, shall be able to separate from the love with which God loves his people; since it is the love of God, and not man; the love of him who changes not, and is besides in Christ Jesus our Lord; then those who are interested in it cannot perish, or fail of glory; for it is impossible that any should perish, and yet continue the objects of God's love.
+Now,

-Now, to bear them."
-And if so, since all such who have to prevent this effect of temptations, contradict this persuasion: nor was this persuasion of his concerning interest in the love of God, shall continue in it, what should hinder their final perseverance?
-And whereas them, that they would persevere, and continue it is observed, that "he does not say, the love of no steadfast in the love of God, to which they had so great Christian shall wax cold, Matthew 24:12, that none inducements; but that nothing should separate them of them shall lose his first love (Rev. 2:4).
-And were from the affection of God towards them; which sense there no cause to fear this, it is asked, why doth Christ this author himself before acknowledged; though he exhort his disciples to abide in his love (John 15:9), now thinks fit to contradict himself. and his apostles exhort others to keep themselves in Section 8 the love of God (Jude 1:21), and to look diligently Ephesians 1:13, 14. to it, that they fall not from the grace and favor of [See also Ephesians 4:30; 2 Corinthians 1:21,22].
-God (Heb.
-12:15), and to continue in the grace of In whom, after that ye believed, ye were sealed with God (Acts 13:43)?"
-I answer, that the love even of that Holy Spirit of promise: which is the earnest of true believers may wax cold and yet not cease, nor our inheritance, until the redemption of the purchased the love of God cease towards them; nor does the possession, unto the praise of his glory. scripture anywhere say, that any of them has lost, or The argument from these passages of scripture, may lose, but only have left their first love; nor do the proving the saints' final perseverance, may be thus exhortations of Christ and his apostles, to abide in his formed: if true believers are sealed, certified and love, and keep themselves in the love of God, suppose assured, by the Spirit of God, that they are the sons this, but are made use of as means to prevent it: and and heirs of God, and shall enjoy the heavenly as for the two last passages referred to, they are not to inheritance: and if the same Spirit is the earnest and be understood, either of the love of the saints to God, pledge of it, and that until the redemption of the or of his love and favor to them, but of the doctrine purchased possession, or until the day of redemption; of grace.
+1. It is owned, that these words respect not "the love with which we love God, but his affection towards us; and that the apostle only intimates, that such persons continuing in the love of God, shall be preserved by him from the temptations here mentioned; and so supported by his grace and Spirit as to be able to bear them."
+And if so, since all such who have interest in the love of God, shall continue in it, what should hinder their final perseverance?
+And whereas it is observed, that "he does not say, the love of no Christian shall wax cold, Matthew 24:12, that none of them shall lose his first love (Rev. 2:4).
+And were there no cause to fear this, it is asked, why doth Christ exhort his disciples to abide in his love (John 15:9), and his apostles exhort others to keep themselves in the love of God (Jude 1:21), and to look diligently to it, that they fall not from the grace and favour of God (Heb.
+12:15), and to continue in the grace of God (Acts 13:43)?"
+I answer, that the love even of true believers may wax cold and yet not cease, nor the love of God cease towards them; nor does the scripture anywhere say, that any of them has lost, or may lose, but only have left their first love; nor do the exhortations of Christ and his apostles, to abide in his love, and keep themselves in the love of God, suppose this, but are made use of as means to prevent it: and as for the two last passages referred to, they are not to be understood, either of the love of the saints to God, or of his love and favour to them, but of the doctrine of grace.